Ballarat East: Ballarat Community Garden

 Created in 2004, the community garden is located on the corner of Queen Street and Dyte Parade - near the old site of the old railway station - and is managed by the Ballarat City Council.
 Members have access to their own 3x3 metre bed, as well as sheds, toilets and chook yard.
-An annual Harvest Festival in autumn is held where locals can buy plants and produce.
+An annual harvest festival in autumn is held where locals can buy plants and produce.

 Transport

-The main form of transport is the automobile, as well as V/Line train for commuters to Melbourne.
+The main form of transport is the automobile, as well as V/Line trains for commuters to Melbourne.
 The suburb has several key collector roads.
 The largest road is Victoria Street (named for Queen Victoria), a dual carriageway which forms the main eastern entrance to Ballarat.
 In the north is Humffray Street (named for local politician John Basson Humffray), which forms a major east–west route.
-In the west is Main Road and Barkly Street (named for the Victorian Governor, Sir Henry Barkly).
+In the west is Main Road and Barkly Street (named for the Victorian governor Sir Henry Barkly).
 Along the south is another major east–west route, Eureka Street.
 Buses provide the only means of public transport and several services are available.
 Route 8 (Eureka) and 9 (Canadian) travel along Eureka Street, while Route 7 (Brown Hill) service runs along Humffray and Victoria Streets.
 Route 10 (Buninyong) services part of the western edge along Main Road.
 Although the Ballarat-Melbourne railway runs the length of the suburb, the local railway station, once an important interchange, located near the Humffray Street level crossing, was closed in the 1960s and has been largely demolished.
-Ballarat railway station is located near the eastern boundary of Ballarat East and provides regular services to Ararat (The Overland to Adelaide), Maryborough, and Melbourne Southern Cross.
+Ballarat railway station is located near the eastern boundary of Ballarat East and provides regular services to Ararat (The Overland to Adelaide), Maryborough and Melbourne Southern Cross.

+Education and community

+Ballarat East is home to Barkly Square, a community centre focusing on education, training and employment outcomes in the Central Highlands and surrounding regions.

+The City of Ballarat, in partnership with BGT completed consultations with local community to design an integrated landscape plan and a vision for the site.